takashi-ishio/NCDSearch/README.md

 The multi-threading execution processes N files in parallel.
 File locations in the output may be differently ordered in each execution.

+Although N can be an arbitrary number (e.g. 2, 4, or 8), an effective value of N is dependent on available CPU resources.
+A larger amount of memory is also required to store N files in memory at once.

 ### Algorithm Option